Lochan Mor

 LUNCHTIME BREAKOUT SESSIONS

 With a background in beaver management in Scotland, Kirsten Brewster is now SBP’s Wildlife Comeback Lead, working to drive forward a range of species restoration initiatives.
-In this session, she will discuss Scotland’s journey towards restoring missing species, focusing on progress to date, opportunities and barriers, and hope for the future.
+In this session, she will be joined by Dr Martin Gaywood, Senior Researcher at the University of Highlands and Islands and recent Churchill Fellow to discuss Scotland’s journey towards restoring missing species, focusing on progress to date and ambition for the future.

-Kirsten Brewster Beavers bouncing back – what next?
+Kirsten Brewster and Dr Martin Gaywood Beavers bouncing back – what next?

 Photo of Helen Senn